Last updated: May 20, 2026

 AI conversations: when you use the onboarding assistant we send your prompts and the conversation transcript to Vercel AI Gateway and the underlying model provider in order to deliver responses.
 These providers may retain logs for a limited period so we can investigate failures.

-Voluntary feedback: if you submit the in-app feedback form we collect the title, description, optional contact email and user agent/device information and create an issue in our private GitHub repository.
+Voluntary feedback: if you submit the in-app feedback form we collect the title, description, optional contact email and user agent/device information and create an issue in our private Linear project management tool.

 Local storage: offline data remains on your device.
 You can clear it from the settings page or by using your browser’s storage controls.